 5 Now thus said the lord of Hosts: Consider how you have been faring!

 ה וְעַתָּה כֹּה אָמַר יְהֹוָה צְבָאוֹת שִׂימוּ לְבַבְכֶם עַל־דַּרְכֵיכֶם׃

 6 You have sowed much and brought in little; you eat without being satisfied; you drink without getting your fill; you clothe yourselves, but no one gets warm; and he who earns anything earns it for a leaky purse.

 ו זְרַעְתֶּם הַרְבֵּה וְהָבֵא מְעָט אָכוֹל וְאֵין־לְשָׂבְעָה שָׁתוֹ וְאֵין־לְשָׁכְרָה לָבוֹשׁ וְאֵין־לְחֹם לוֹ וְהַמִּשְׂתַּכֵּר מִשְׂתַּכֵּר אֶל־צְרוֹר נָקוּב׃

-7 Thus said God of Hosts: Consider how you have fared:
+7 Thus said the lord of Hosts: Consider how you have fared:

 8 Go up to the hills and get timber, and rebuild the House; then I will look on it with favor and I will be glorified—said Hashem.

 9 You have been expecting much and getting little; and when you brought it home, I would blow on it!
-Because of what?—says God of Hosts.
+Because of what?—says the lord of Hosts.
 Because of My House which lies in ruins, while you all hurry to your own houses!

 10 That is why the skies above you have withheld [their] moisture and the earth has withheld its yield,